jtelszasz/blog_project/_posts/2014-03-05-GK-performance-tables.md

 As in all of these top level stats, the distribution numbers are confounded as well.
 I think team tactics has a pretty big role to play here.
 For a possession team, a goalkeeper is going to be picking out short balls and throws and trying to keep his numbers up.
 Other more direct or counter-attacking sides will want a goalkeeper to quickly get long balls down the field or to the flanks, possibly with lesser rates of success.

 I definitely want to do some more work on distribution.
-You won't get through a televised broadcast of a Premier League match without a former (field) player (probably Mr. Chip-On-My-God-Damn-Shoulder Eric Wynalda or Robbie Mustoe) decrying the need for the *modern* goalkeeper to have the ability to assist a team in maintaining possession, meaning make simple passes to nearby defenders while under pressure.
+You won't get through a televised broadcast of a Premier League match without a former (field) player (probably Eric I-Need-Salsa-For-The-Big-Ass-Chip-On-My-God-Damn-Shoulder Wynalda or Robbie Mustoe) decrying the need for the *modern* goalkeeper to be comfortable on the ball - to assist a team in maintaining possession, meaning make simple passes to nearby defenders while under pressure.
 Besides just these distribution numbers (which are for distibution after a keeper catches), passing numbers should play a heavy role in determining the ability of a goalkeeper.

 ## Crosses